-Although we do not ask for club financial information, club financial need is a consideration for scoring and should commented on in the accompanying essay.
+Although we do not ask for club financial information, financial need is a consideration for scoring and should be referenced on the accompanying essay.
 We are looking to assist with projects that go beyond basic trail maintenance.

-We ask for a Project Coordinator rather than the Trail Administrator as a Responsible Person and point of contact.
-This is meant to give the Clubs maximum flexibility in how they want to be the Project lead.
-Any Club Member is eligible.
+We ask for a project coordinator rather than the trail administrator as a responsible person and point of contact.
+This is meant to give the club maximum flexibility in how they want to be the project lead.
+Any club member is eligible to apply.

 - All NHSA affiliating clubs are eligible to submit an application.

 - There are no required matching percentages beyond the effort to put the project together.

 - Submissions using forms copied from BOT Summer GIA forms i.e. application forms, along with permission forms.

 - Committee may use alternates if needed to resolve conflicts of interest.

 - Award announced at annual meeting.

 - Project should be identifiable as a memorial (not all inclusive but something along the lines of a scenic view with picnic tables, short section of trail to a particular scenic vista, and extensive trail signing projects, possibly a bridge that is crucial to a club’s trail system.)

 - Not a hard rule, but preference is given to projects unlikely to be funded through normal Grant in Aid, that will benefit snowmobilers and the sport.